ClementNerma/ReShell/README.md

 * Typing is dynamic, meaning there isn't optional ahead-of-time typechecking like NuShell
 * Strings are always valid UTF-8, which brings lots of advantages but will make dealing with some non-UTF-8 filenames more complicated or straight up impossible

+## vs. NuShell

+Compared to [NuShell](https://www.nushell.sh/), the latter is designed as an alternative way to interact with data.
+As it is mostly based on tables and functional data processing, it may be more suited to your needs depending on what you want.
+ReShell's scripting language provides some functional programming features as well, but remains an imperative language at core.

 ## Installing